bioinfo-pf-curie/mpiBWA/docs/README.md

 `mpirun -n 2 mpiBWAByChr mem -t 8 -o ./HCC1187C.sam hg19.small.fa examples/data/HCC1187C_R1_10K.fastq examples/data/HCC1187C_R2_10K.fastq`

 * [Input](#input): a reference genome in .map format, one or two fastq files trimmed or not
-* [Output](#output): a sam file containing the header (HCC1187C.sam), chrN.sam with aligned reads to chrN, discordant.sam contains chimeric alignments, unmapped.sam contains untapped reads.
+* [Output](#output): a sam file containing the entire reference header (HCC1187C.sam).
+Individual chrN.sam files with aligned reads to chrN (ChrN are the chromosome name from the header).
+The file discordant.sam contains chimeric alignments, unmapped.sam contains untapped reads.

+The chrN.sam contain the header for the chrN but are not position sorted.
+They can be sorted independantly with mpiSORT.

 ### Input